Tech is testing the limits of a half-century experiment in antitrust in which predictions made by experts have guided enforcement of the law.

-This may simply be a natural consequence of having unleashed Economism on antitrust—a practical acknowledgement that, to be effective, prediction-making using economic theories and models would need to narrow in on a few quantifiable aspects of competition that are most suitable for such measurement.
+This may simply be a natural consequence of having unleashed Economism on antitrust—a practical acknowledgement that, to be effective, prediction-making using economic theories and models must narrow in on a few quantifiable aspects of competition that can be measures.
 Or, it could be that focusing antitrust on price-output effects naturally resulted in the rise of Economism.
-Notwithstanding the unclear cause and effect relationship, it is evident that Economism and the idea that the law should only be used to promote efficiency-optimization in markets have been wedded to each other during their half-century reins over antitrust.
+Notwithstanding the unclear cause and effect relationship, it is evident that Economism and the idea that the law should only be used to promote efficiency optimization in markets have been wedded to each other during their half-century reign over antitrust.

-This seemingly minor short-cut in the proper goals of the competition laws has had major consequences for the course of antitrust enforcement.
-Because as enforcers conduct the now-requisite analysis to understand and predict the actual competitive effects of a merger or monopolist’s conduct, they look only to how consumers are harmed or benefitted.
-And the decision of whether the antitrust laws were violated boils down to the narrow question of whether prices go up or output goes down.
+This seemingly minor short-cut in the goals of the competition laws has had major consequences for the course of antitrust enforcement.
+As enforcers conduct the now-requisite analysis to understand and predict the actual competitive effects of a merger or monopolist’s conduct, they look only to how consumers are harmed or benefitted.
+And the decision of whether the antitrust laws have been violated boils down to the narrow question of whether prices go up or output goes down.

-This modern orthodoxy has meant that significant harmful effects accompanying the efficiency-optimization of markets are ignored in the competition analysis and can, perversely, be actually encouraged by the enforcement of the antitrust laws.
+This modern orthodoxy has meant that significant harmful effects accompanying the efficiency optimization of markets are ignored in the competition analysis and can, perversely, be encouraged by the enforcement of the antitrust laws.

 Consumer welfare in the digital revolution